 - To promote the increased sharing of data and information relating to the program’s performance.
 Thus, the underlying concept is ensuring timely yet accurate availability of actionable feedback to clinicians and other relevant stakeholders.

-- Help deliver IT systems with improved capabilities relating to reporting, data submission, and overall improvement in its front and backend, delivering greater efficiency and value.
+- Help deliver IT systems with improved capabilities relating to reporting, data submission, and an overall improvement in its front and backend, delivering greater efficiency and value.

 - Lastly, one of the core strategic QQP objectives is to improve program implementation and foster ongoing development that keeps the requirements of the US healthcare industry into context.
 Furthermore, it also helps small and rural healthcare providers successfully take part in the program.